 Even a conversation with Beth’s very nice cousin Zoe about not hating the people who love you can’t stop Deja from taking out her anger on Randall’s car windshield.
 This does not bode well for the future.

-Kevin and Zoe meet by the punch bowl.
+Kevin and Zoe meet by the wedding punch bowl and start dating.

 Kevin and Zoe go to Vietnam.